 They may seem too young to understand anything about deployment, but they will notice the absence of a parent.
 They are also very aware of the stress levels in the parent who remains behind.
 So try to take care of yourself and keep as calm as possible.
 If your baby is born during the deployment, you may wonder how they will adjust to their deployed parent after Homecoming Day.
 You can take steps to prepare baby during the deployment by showing pictures of the deployed parent, and hanging them around the crib or swing.
 You can play videos so baby can hear his voice.
 You can get the baby used to their dad’s scent by laying the baby on one of his old T-shirts.
 They can also lay on cammies to get used to the texture of Dad’s uniform.
 Don’t be too disappointed if the baby doesn’t cooperate for a Skype call.
 It happens.
 Dad will just be happy to see the baby, and they will have plenty of time to get to know each other later.

 Toddlers are a challenge even without deployments, so they are an extra handful when a parent is deployed!
-Somehow, I have managed to have a 2-year-old for our last 3 deployments.
+Somehow, I have managed to have a 2 or 3-year-old for our last four deployments.
 It is not my favorite stage.
 A toddler is old enough to remember the deployed parent, and be aware that they are gone.
 But they are not quite capable of rational thinking yet, so they won’t understand most of your explanations.
-They may just think the parent is playing Hide-and-Seek for 7 months.
+They may just think the parent is playing Hide-and-Seek for several months.
 Talk to your toddler before and during the deployment, even if they don’t seem to understand.
 Tell them things like, “Daddy is deployed, but he loves you and he will come back.
-Do not tell them that Daddy is “at work,” because that causes confusion about why they can’t visit him, and may cause them to panic after the deployment when he actually returns to work.
-It’s ok to say that Daddy is “fighting bad guys,” but toddlers don’t need to know about deployment dangers or war.
+Try not to project your own feelings onto your toddler.
+Often, you will be surprised that they carry on with life as usual, except for brief episodes where they really miss their parent.

 To keep their memories strong, you can show the toddler pictures and videos of Daddy.
 Be sure to take some videos on your phone before he leaves–just simple things like him playing with the toddler or giving kisses.
 Toddlers will enjoy the United Through Reading program, which is a free service with sites all over the world that allows deployed service members to record a private video of them reading books or talking to their child.
 The recording is then sent to the family, where it can be played and enjoyed again and again.
 This age also benefits from comfort items like a Daddy Doll made from a picture of their dad, or a Comfort Quilt, which contains multiple photos of them and Dad together.
 The dolls are purchased with a variety of options, but the quilts are FREE to military families.
 Both can be acquired just before or at the beginning of a deployment.

 If you’re wondering if your toddler will act out during deployment… the answer is YES.
 It is a huge change in their lives, and can lead to all kinds of behavioral problems, from tantrums and yelling, to reverted behavior and changes in sleep patterns.
 You have to be very, very patient with a toddler during a deployment.
 Keep in mind that during a 7-9 month deployment, a toddler will go through several different developmental stages.
 So once you get one stage figured out, the next one will begin.
 This is exhausting and stressful, but hang in there!
 They will not be screaming or biting or throwing tantrums forever!
 Try not to give attention to the bad behavior, and use distraction to get them interested in something else.
-(I am writing this for myself, too, since I currently have a 2-year-old during a deployment, and she is VERY LOUD!)
-At Homecoming, be aware that the toddler may act very crazy and silly and try to show off for Daddy.
-Or they may be very shy.
-Both are normal.
-In the first few weeks of adjustment, it is normal for a toddler to revert back to younger behaviors.
+Routines and regular schedules are very important.
+It is normal for a toddler to revert back to younger behaviors.
 They may stop sleeping through the night or throw more tantrums than usual.
 It is also possible for a recently potty-trained toddler to start wetting themselves during the readjustment period.
 For this reason, I recommend that you do NOT try to potty train a toddler during deployment!
 If at all possible, wait until later.

 Preschool and Kindergarten: